Unconditional uniqueness for the modified Korteweg-de Vries equation on the line: multilinear estimates

 Moreover, the implicit constant in estimate \eqref{L2trilin.2} only depends on the $L^{\infty}$-norm of the function $\eta$. \end{proposition}

-Before giving the proof of Proposition \ref{L2trilin}, we derive some important technical lemmas. \begin{lemma} Let $L$ be a nonhomogeneous dyadic number.
+Before giving the proof of Proposition \ref{L2trilin}, we state some important technical lemmas whose proofs can be found in \cite{MoVe}. \begin{lemma} Let $L$ be a nonhomogeneous dyadic number.
 Then the operator $Q_{\le L}$ is bounded in $L^{\infty}_tL^2_x$ uniformly in $L$.
 In other words,

 for all $u \in L^{\infty}_tL^2_x$ and the implicit constant appearing in \eqref{QL.1} does not depend on $L$. \end{lemma}